 Well, that’s arguably as Woods rose to be a famous and widely known golf superstar in no time.
 But just like any other superstar player, some years are good, and some are bad.
 Even at his prodigy level, Woods experienced a winless year, ten winless tournaments to be exact.
 But that was just downtime for Woods because, after that year, he won nine events, including the British Open and the PGA Championship.
 It was then his 13th championship title.

 His professional career continued for the following year, winning his third U.S. Open title completing his third career Grand Slam.
 The match was only then confronted by Jack Nicklaus himself.
 His brilliant career goes for years, and the series of brand endorsements, acknowledgments, and recognitions showered Woods.
 He was well-known to be a decorated golf player and remained to be a golf prodigy.

-Tiger Woods started at a young age, swinging his club together with his father, and then a striking moment came down for Woods.
-After that, a child golf prodigy has grown up and is now dominating major golf championships.
+Tiger Woods started at a young age, swinging his club with his father — no golf lessons, no other golfing tech.
+Then, a striking moment came down for Woods.. that, a child golf prodigy has grown up and is now dominating major golf championships.
 Years later, Woods has been the PGA Player of the Year a record eleven times, and he became the PGA Tour Player of the Year a record eleven times.
 He tied with Sam Snead at 82, who won 82 official PGA Tour events.
 There will be no extraordinary player like Tiger Woods, and he will always be a household name in the golfing industry.